 Add a Keyboard to Your iPad

 I’m a huge evangelist for the iPad as a business tool.
 I hesitated to get one because I pictured myself quickly tiring of it then setting it aside — which is what happened with my iPod Touch.
-But it didn’t take me long to see the business value of the iPad.
+But it didn’t take me long to see the business value of the iPad, especially after adding a keyboard.
 (Read my post about how I have found the iPad to be an indispensable productivity tool).

 Enter the keyboard